 Careful, They May Have a Grass and Root Vegetable Flavor

-That philosophy is “Lovely ice cream made from real food (like strawberries, peaches, berries, nuts, chocolate, and coconut.
+That philosophy was and is “Lovely ice cream made from real food (like strawberries, peaches, berries, nuts, chocolate, and coconut.
 No artificial dyes or colorings.
 Natural and organic toppings.”
+That statement no longer appears on their website, but that ethos is still full intact.

-And that’s it.
-And that’s great.
-After all, why bother with wasting time with a fancy website when Grass Roots has ice cream to make?
+But what a great way to start an ice cream business.
+After all, why bother with wasting time with a fancy website when Grass Roots had ice cream to make?
 And not just any ol’ ice cream, mind you, but some of the most fanciful, creative, and delicious ice cream in the state.
-This place has only been open for a year or so, but it has vaulted into the upper echelon of Connecticut homemade ice cream joints already.
+This place had only been open for a year or so, but it vaulted into the upper echelon of Connecticut homemade ice cream joints already.
 Easily.
+(And they have a very nice website now.)

 I first heard about Grass Roots via an article my friend Leeanne Griffin wrote about them for the Hartford Courant.
 “Hm,” I thought, “that’s not too far from my office and when I take the boys hiking up in Simsbury or Granby, it makes for a perfect post-hike treat!”

-Just one thing – Grass Roots isn’t open on Sundays.
+Just one thing back then… back when my boys were young and compliant and went hiking with me in the mid 20-teens – Grass Roots wasn’t open on Sundays.
 And I pretty much only take the boys hiking on Sundays.
-I can only surmise the wonderful owners of the shop are religious, whereas my boys and I are not.
-Oh well, there’s still Tulmeadow and J. Foster’s in Simsbury for us I guess.
-Though both are a bit of a let down from Grass Roots.
+Oh well, there’s still Tulmeadow Farm and J. Foster’s in Simsbury for us I guess.
+Though both are a bit of a step down from Grass Roots.

-[A few things on this – while we were there and talking to the owner, I said, “I wish you were open on Sundays!” to which she replied, “Well, we’re not,” and that was that.
+[A few things on this – retained here for historic reasons as all locations are now open on Sundays – while we were there and talking to the owner, I said, “I wish you were open on Sundays!” to which she replied, “Well, we’re not,” and that was that.
 Just yesterday, a Sunday, I hiked in North Granby with my sons and drove right past Grass Roots at 1 PM.
 It would have been perfect.
-Instead, we ended up at J. Fosters in Simsbury.
-On their facebook page someone just wrote today, “I wish you were open on Sundays” and their response was the same.
-I imagine they’d get far more customers on Sundays than they do Monday-Wednesday, but whatever.
-That’s their prerogative.
-They aren’t alone in this, by the way.
-Wentworth’s Homemade Ice Cream in Hamden does the same thing – and that place literally abuts Sleeping Giant State Park!
-Imagine the lines they’d have on Sundays there!]
+On their Facebook page someone just wrote today, “I wish you were open on Sundays” and their response was the same.
+I imagine they’d get far more customers on Sundays than they do Monday-Wednesday.
+That’s their prerogative and everyone needs time off.]

 So instead of a post-hike treat with the boys, my wife Hoang and I took our younger son Calvin here as a post-summer, pre-pre-school treat.
 Although at three, he’s too young to appreciate the import of our Grass Roots visit, he enjoyed it all the same – much more than he enjoyed starting school the next day, that’s for sure.
 (I mean, think about it… if he goes to a 4-year college, the poor dear has 18 years of schooling ahead of him.)